 - Measure the impact through the entire funnel not just at the page level

-- Higher the level of statistical significance, more comfortable to take action
+- Higher the level of statistical significance, the more comfortable to take action

 4. Take action based on your results

-A/B test gives you result on a case-by-case basis.
+A/B test gives you results on a case-by-case basis.

 The variation with better statistical performance is the winner variation.
 Disable the losing variation in your A/B testing tool and complete your test.

 If none of your variations is statistically better, your test is indecisive.
 You need an impact on creating variations or give some more time.

 You can further apply the lessons to your future efforts.
 For example, you can use the same font, the same color of your CTA button on other sites too.

 With this A/B test, you just finished one new way of your business marketing.
 Don’t stop here; there is always room for more optimization.

 Putting it all together the testing framework looks like a cyclic process.
 It incorporates both quantitative and qualitative insights into your audience.